Afternoon Tea in London | These Places Have Got It In The Bag…

 15) The Orchid Lounge at Pan Pacific London | The City

 The Orchid Lounge’s setting is as neutral and inconspicuous as you’d expect a lounge in a sleek City hotel to be, but that’s by the by when the plates are loaded with so much colour.
 In a nod to the hotel’s Singaporean roots, there are two afternoon teas on offer: a traditional version with finger sandwiches and scones, and a kopi tiam version which features baskets of delicious siu mai and freshly steamed buns.
-And they’re both capped off with some exquisite patisserie inspired by floral flavours.
+And they’re both capped off with some exquisite patisserie.

 –